· ·

 If supplementing is brought up, make sure to ask why.
 Ask to talk with an IBCLC to come up with a plan that will allow your baby to thrive while preserving breastfeeding and your supply.

-Sometimes formula is given just because your baby and you are separted for a short time – and in most cases, that’s not really necessary.
+Sometimes, the formula is given just because you and your baby are separated for a short time – and in most cases, that’s not necessary.

-If it is determined that donor milk or formula supplementation is necessary, then you should be informed of the different methods of supplementing, be set up on a hand expression or pumping plan, and be given a plan to get baby back to the breast.
+Suppose it is determined that donor milk or formula supplementation is necessary.
+In that case, you should be informed of the different methods of supplementation, set up on a hand expression or pumping plan, and given a plan to get the baby back to the breast.

-In an ideal world, this would all happen in the hospital setting…but unfortunately, it doesn’t always happen.
-I talk about supplementing in-depth in The Complete Online Breastfeeding Class, so make sure you signup so you can make an informed decision if supplementing is on the table.
+In an ideal world, this would all happen in the hospital setting, but unfortunately, it doesn’t always happen.

 The Golden Hour is the “prime time” after giving birth for optimal baby/parent bonding, initiation of breastfeeding, and introduction to the world for your baby.